Schyler-Lowry/twitter-clone/README.md

 My "characters remaining" javascript doesn't update automatically when you change a textarea.
 For example, if I start typing on one textarea, but then go to the next textarea, it still has the same value from the previous textarea - until I start typing again - then it updates.

+The other main issue is that it looks awful on mobile.
+Actually, it's practically unusable.
+Now I need to learn how to edit for mobile too....